viniarruda/viniarruda/README.md

 - 🧪 **[Mad Labs](https://madlabstech.com)** — my indie product lab ("a lab for builders, turning ideas into products"), home of TBHelper and the open-source tbh-meter.
 - ⚔️ **[TBHelper](https://tbherohelper.com)** — wiki + real-time DPS meter for the game *Task Bar Hero*.
 - 🛒 **[react-shop](https://github.com/viniarruda/react-ecommerce)** — open-source, white-label e-commerce monorepo.
 Clone it, set your brand in one file, and deploy.
 Issues and PRs welcome.
-- 💼 Day-to-day: fintech & crypto platforms at Trace Finance.
+- 💼 Day-to-day: leading frontend architecture and delivery across squads at Trace Finance (fintech & crypto)
 - 📚 Always exploring: edge databases (ElectricSQL), local-first apps, and DX tooling.

 ---